jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

       .. note:: You must use the full path to the migration file on the server file system.
-On a Windows system, this path may look like a Windows path including 'C:\' at the beginning of the path.
+On a Windows system, this path may look like a Windows path including a drive letter such as 'C:\\' at the beginning of the path.

       If there are problems with the article/parent ID's, titles, or user IDs or usernames, the command will abort and alert you to the nature of the